HeoYoon/Homepage/README.md

 This is my homepage.

-Main language is R,so data will be analyzied using R or Rmd.
+Main language is R, so data will be analyzied using R or Rmd.

 I'm interested in data science.